odoo/documentation/content/developer/howtos/rdtraining/C_data.rst

       </record>
     </odoo>

-In this code snippet, it is needed because the master data actually depends on the localization installed.
+In this code snippet, it is needed because the master data depends on the localization installed.

 ``function``
 ~~~~~~~~~~~~

-You might also need to execute python code when loading the data.
+You might also need to execute python code when loading data.

 .. code-block:: xml